TheMinester/Linux_Scripts/README.md

 Features:

-Classic FOR loop, looping the number of times there are arguments.
+Classic FOR loop, looping the number of times there are arguments.<br>
-Uses variable substitution.
+Uses variable substitution.<br>
-Uses "printf" to pass the value of a variable to another command using a pipe "|" Uses the command "toupper" to put a string in full caps.
+Uses "printf" to pass the value of a variable to another command using a pipe "|"<br>
+Uses the command "toupper" to put a string in full caps.<br>

 ### **type.sh**